sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ## What is `protojsonx`?

 `protojsonx` is designed as a drop-in replacement for Go's official `google.golang.org/protobuf/encoding/protojson` library.
-To make that faster, it implements three key optimization strategies:
+To make that faster, it implements two key optimization strategies:

-*   **Descriptor Pre-compilation**: Rather than walking message descriptors dynamically via Go's reflection API on every call, `protojsonx` inspects them once and compiles them into flat, sequential layout tables.
-This allows it to marshal and unmarshal structures using fast, sequential array iterations, avoiding per-call descriptor traversal for static messages.
+*   **Table-Driven Parser (Library Fallback)**: Rather than walking message descriptors dynamically via Go's reflection API on every call, `protojsonx` inspects them once and compiles them into flat, sequential layout tables.
+This allows it to marshal and unmarshal structures using fast, sequential offset arithmetic, avoiding per-call descriptor traversal for static messages.
-*   **Zero-Copy Parsing**: During unmarshaling, standard parsers often allocate when materializing strings and raw byte slices from the input.
-When `ZeroCopy: true` is configured, `protojsonx` points Go string and byte slices directly to the original JSON input buffer.
-This avoids copying memory, reducing allocations for string-heavy payloads.
-    *   *Warning: This introduces the risk of **memory pinning**.
-Because the unmarshaled string slices point directly into the input byte buffer, the entire original JSON buffer cannot be garbage collected as long as any of those string references remain active in memory.
-For long-lived cache entries or memory-sensitive storage, copying the parsed strings is still recommended.*
-*   **Monotonic Bump Allocation**: When deserializing deeply nested objects, the Go runtime normally makes hundreds of small heap allocations for submessages, creating significant garbage collection (GC) pressure. `protojsonx` supports custom memory allocators like the built-in [`BumpAllocator`](https://github.com/sudorandom/protojsonx/blob/main/allocator.go).
-Instead of using Go runtime arenas, it pre-allocates memory chunks using standard byte slices (starting at 4KB).
-It calculates required alignment offsets using bitwise operations, clears the memory block, and uses `unsafe.Pointer` with `reflect.NewAt` to allocate zero values of submessages directly from the active chunk.
-Calling `alloc.Reset()` clears the offset index so the pre-allocated byte slices can be reused for subsequent operations, bypassing Go's heap allocator for submessages.
+*   **Statically Generated Plugin (`protoc-gen-go-protojsonx`)**: For the absolute maximum performance, `protojsonx` provides a protoc plugin that generates type-specific marshaling and unmarshaling methods directly.
+This completely bypasses runtime table lookups, tag parsing, and runtime type assertions.

 ### Operating Modes

-To evaluate the impact of these strategies, I ran `protojsonx` in two distinct modes during unmarshaling:
+To evaluate the performance of these strategies, I ran `protojsonx` in two distinct configurations:
-1. **Default Mode**: A direct drop-in API path using `protojsonx.Unmarshal(...)`.
-This mode has no special input-buffer lifetime requirements.
-2. **Optimized Mode**: Configured with `ZeroCopy: true` and the `BumpAllocator`.
-This mode reduces allocation pressure, especially for larger static messages, but it comes with buffer lifetime constraints and is not universally faster across every payload shape.
+1. **Library Mode**: The drop-in dynamic fallback using `protojsonx.Marshal(...)` / `protojsonx.Unmarshal(...)` on standard protobuf messages (which compiles and walks offset tables at runtime).
+2. **Plugin Mode**: The static compiled path using `protojsonx.Marshal(...)` / `protojsonx.Unmarshal(...)` on messages compiled with `protoc-gen-go-protojsonx` (which automatically delegates to the generated type-specific methods).

 ---